graph LR;

 - Mark the time off as

+Vacation from previous year has to be used by September of the current year.
 Please use your vacation to prevent burn-out.
 Try to take most of your vacation days in the same calendar year.
-Unused vacation dates from previous year must be taken by September of the following year.

 Sick leave